School of the Divine Child, Cork

 The School of the Divine Child, Lavanagh Centre, Cork is situated in Ballintemple village.
 Our co-educational school is a specialist school for students with physical and multiple disabilities including pupils with complex medical conditions.
 Our curriculum is differentiated to suit a variety of learning styles.
 We provide a primary and second level curriculum.

 We believe that our Mission is to guide all students to achieve their full potential so that they can participate actively within their local community as well as developing attitudes and skills for life-long learning.
 Self esteem and a feeling of wellbeing is very important to us.

 The Bishop of Cork and Ross is the Patron and Trustee.

 Partners and Friends

-Many organisations and businesses in the Cork area support our work including Enable Ireland; St. Josephs, Charleville; Brothers of Charity; Co-Action; Mainport Holdings; Biomarin; Staff and Management of Cork Prison, Soroptimist International (Cork); PC Systems and Douglas Golf Club.
+Many organisations and businesses in the Cork area support our work including Mainport Holdings, Biomarin, Enable Ireland, Staff, Retired staff and Management of Cork Prison, Soroptimist International (Cork), PC Systems, Comyn Kelleher Tobin, Niall Keely and Associates Ltd, Emelie and Ger FitzGibbon, The O’Neill Family, TOTEM, Storicreative.

-We share learning partnerships with CIT, UCC, Music Mash Up, Music Generation, Cork Pops Orchestra, Ashton, Douglas Community School, Scoil Ursula, Beaumont Boys and Girls Schools and others.
+We share learning partnerships with CIT, UCC, The Arts Council, Cork Education Support Centre, Music Mash Up, Scoil Ursula, Cork Special Schools, Beaumont Boys and Girls National School, Douglas Community School and others.

-The School is a member of the National Association of Boards of Management (NABMSE); CPSMA and IPPN.
+The School is an active member organisation of NABMSE (National Association of Board of Management in Special Education), CPSMA, Cork Music Partnership and IPPN.

-Board of Management: School of Divine Child, Lavanagh Centre.
+Board of Management: School of the Divine Child.

-Dave Ronayne (Chair), Miriam Murphy, Jim O’Shaughnessy (Hon.
-Treasurer), Kate Creedon, Colleen Hawkins Worthington, Terry O’Neill, Mary McAuliffe, Patricia Harrington (Principal and Secretary)
+Dave Ronayne (Chair), Miriam Murphy, Jim O’Shaughnessy (Hon Treasurer), Kate Creedon, Michelle McHale, Diarmuid Dorney, Mary McAuliffe, Patricia Harrington.